TOSIT-IO/tdp-website/content/reports/240315-contributors.md

 ---
 type: contributors
 description: |
-  Hive version for TDP stack 2.0
+  Hive 3 nad Hive 4 issues with Hadoop 3.3 for TDP stack 2.0
 ---

 # Notes from March 15th, 2024

-Hive version for TDP stack 2.0
+Hive 3 and Hive 4 issues with Hadoop 3.3 for TDP stack 2.0

 ## Pull Requests